Topics in this article

 That means:

-- Everyone can see what’s happening now and what’s coming next
+• Everyone can see what’s happening now and what’s coming next.

 How This Impacts Crew Productivity

-When scheduling improves, productivity tends to follow almost automatically.
+When scheduling improves, productivity follows naturally.

 The Role of Dependencies (and Why They Get Overlooked)